-Category Component Description Commissioner Attributes and Processes Appointing Authority Mayoral appointments Appointment Confirmations No confirmations; appointments are effective immediately, however BOS may veto with a 2/3 majority within 30 days (standardize to language under § 3.100.18).
-Commissioner Removals At will Term Lengths 4 year term lengths Term Limits 3 terms maximum Commission Operations and Attributes Qualifications Specific qualifications should be determined by the authorizing legislation of the body.
+Category Component Description Commissioner Attributes and Processes Appointing Authority Mayoral appointments.
+Appointment Confirmations No confirmations; appointments are effective immediately, however Board of Supervisors may veto with a two-thirds majority within 30 days (standardize to language under § 3.100.18).
+Commissioner Removals At will.
+Term Lengths 4 year term lengths.
+Term Limits 3 terms maximum.
+Qualifications Specific qualifications should be determined by the authorizing legislation of the body.
 In general, qualifications should be desirable and body-level.
 The appointing officer should include a statement indicating why an appointee is qualified.
-Establishing Authority Should be determined on a case-by-case basis Sunset Dates None Commission Size 5 - 7 members Hiring and Firing Authority No authority to hire and fire department heads Role in Department Oversight Contract Approval No changes to current state; Commissions currently have no legal authority to approve contracts, however, the Board of Supervisors has authority to delegate responsibility via ordinance.
+Commission Operations and Attributes Establishing Authority Should be determined on a case-by-case basis.
+Sunset Dates None.
+Commission Size 5 - 7 members.
+Role in Department Oversight Hiring and Firing Authority No authority to hire and fire department heads.
+Contract Approval No changes to current state; Commissions currently have no legal authority to approve contracts, however, the Board of Supervisors has authority to delegate responsibility via ordinance.
 Budget Approval Yes Employee Discipline No role, unless currently legally required.